1. How does the admission process for the Nurse Anesthesia Program work?

 The Nurse Anesthesia Program at Barnes-Jewish College of Nursing is fully accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.
 Barnes-Jewish College of Nursing is also fully accredited by the Higher Learning Commission of the North Central Association and the Commission on Collegiate Nursing Education.

 20. What is the estimated cost to attend the Nurse Anesthesia Program?

 As of May 2013, the total cost of the 28-month Nurse Anesthesia Program is approximately $83,355.
 The cost includes tuition and fees, textbooks, equipment, AANA student membership, as well as fees for a background check, drug screening, graduation, the national certification exam and self-evaluation exam.
 There may be additional costs not included in this list and costs are subject to change.

 21. Do you require the GRE or GMAT?

 No, the GRE and GMAT are not required to apply to the Nurse Anesthesia Program.

-20. Are there time limits on prerequisite course work?
+22. Are there time limits on prerequisite course work?

 Although there are no specified time limits for prerequisite course work, it is preferred and beneficial to the applicant that course work be recent, especially with regard to the sciences.

-21. What is a typical day for a nurse anesthesia student?
+23. What is a typical day for a nurse anesthesia student?

-work while enrolled in the program due to the demanding academic course work and high volume of clinical time.
+It is highly recommended that students do not work while enrolled in the program due to the demanding academic course work and high volume of clinical time.
 A grade below a “B” is unacceptable for Nurse Anesthesia-specific courses, and will result in exclusion from the program.